menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Keasbey is generally considered to be a blue-collar town.
-37.76% of the Keasbey workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Keasbey is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Keasbey is a town of service providers, construction workers and builders, and professionals.
-There are especially a lot of people living in Keasbey who work in personal care services (9.86%), maintenance occupations (8.85%), and food service (8.18%).
+There are especially a lot of people living in Keasbey who work in healthcare (11.56%), maintenance occupations (11.05%), and personal care services (7.08%).

 Setting & Lifestyle

-Despite being a small town, Keasbey has a lot of people using the bus to get to and from work every day.
-Most of these people on the bus are using it to get to good jobs in other cities.
+In Keasbey, a lot of people use the bus to get to work every day though Keasbey is a relatively small town.
+Those that ride the bus are primarily traveling out of town to good jobs in other cities.

 Demographics

 Keasbey is an extremely ethnically-diverse town.
 The people who call Keasbey home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Keasbey, accounting for 77.45% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Keasbey, accounting for 85.86% of the town’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Keasbey residents report their race to be White, followed by Asian.
-Important ancestries of people in Keasbey include Italian, Portuguese, Irish, Albanian, and Ghanian.
+Important ancestries of people in Keasbey include Italian, Portuguese, Irish, German, and Polish.

 The most common language spoken in Keasbey is Spanish.
-Other important languages spoken here include English and Langs. of India.
+Other important languages spoken here include Langs. of India and English.

 Notable & Unique Neighborhood Characteristics